-Welcome from the IALP 2022 Co-Chairs
+Welcome from the IALP 2023 Co-Chairs of the Local Organising Committee

-Being the first country to grant women the vote in 1893, a country which has a living treaty signed between the Māori tribes of New Zealand and the Sovereign (te tiriti o Waitangi, 1840), and a country which claims Ernest Rutherford, Jean Batten and Sir Edmund Hilary as its children – New Zealanders have innovation and inspiration running through their blood.
+Being the first country to grant women the vote in 1893, a country which has a living treaty signed between the Māori tribes of New Zealand and the Sovereign (te tiriti o Waitangi, 1840), and a country which claims Ernest Rutherford, Jean Batten and Sir Edmund Hillary as its children – New Zealanders have innovation and inspiration running through their blood.

 Come and join us in Auckland, New Zealand for the 32nd IALP Congress in 2023, and we promise an unforgettable experience.